syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/Popup-Events.md

     e.Cancel = true;
 }
 {% endhighlight %}
+{% endtabs %}

-## Closed Event
+## Closed event

-[SfPopupLayout.Closed](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~Closed_EV.html) event will be fired whenever the PopupView is dismissed from the view.
+The [SfPopupLayout.Closed](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~Closed_EV.html) event will be fired whenever dismissing the Pop-upView from the view.

-You can write your set of codes that needs to be executed once the popup is completely closed, in its respective event handler.
+You can execute your own set of codes once the popup is completely closed in its respective event handler.

-Refer to the following code example for using `SfPopupLayout.Closed` event.
+{% tabs %}
 {% highlight c# %}
 //MainActivity.cs